 Two Cali cities have seen rent go up hundreds of dollars from this time last year

-It’s expensive to live in California, but two cities stand out as having some of the biggest jumps in rent in the last year.
+The cost of living in California is high, but two cities stand out as having some of the biggest jumps in rent in the last year.

 Marina del Ray — a neighborhood in Los Angeles — saw a year-over-year change of $441, according to a study from GoBankingRates.
 That’s 16 percent higher than 2016.
 In contrast, Bronxville, New York saw almost a $500 drop in rent during the same time.
 Check out our map of the biggest changes…